 Plastic piping and do-it-yourself projects go together like wood and a saw.
 Plastic pipe is not only easy to cut, but it is also easy to join to with many fittings.
 It is widely accepted by plumbing codes.
-This article will explains how to meet the plastics, weld the solvents, manipulate mechanical couplings, and install plastic pipes.
+This article will explain how to meet the plastics, weld with solvents, manipulate mechanical couplings, and install plastic pipes.

 Meet the Plastics

 Thermoplastic plastic is categorized two ways, which are pipe sizes and tubing sizes.
 Both are sized according to the interior diameter.
 Pipes are listed by iron-pipe sizes.
 Tubes are organized by copper-tube sizes.
 Pipes and tubes should not be interchanged.
 A wide selection of plastic pipes are available.
 Table A shows the types of plastic plumbing available and explains the purpose of each one.

 Local plumbing codes may become outdated by technological advances in plastic plumbing.
 Consult your local building officials before purchasing your materials.

 DWV stands for the drain-waste-vent system.
 It is used to carry waste away from your home and to vent the system.
 Sewer pipes carry household waste below ground to a public sewer or private disposal system.
 Drainage pipes are also below, but they are thinner and less expensive.
 Drainage pipes are commonly used for non-septic water.

 They may be used in tandem or individually to build corrosion-free, non-electrolytic household water supply systems.
 Because plastic pipe is non-conducting, it cannot be used for electrical grounding.

 PVC pressure pipes should only be used to transport cold water outdoors.
 It is ideal for lawn-watering and irrigation systems.
 PE pipe serves a similar purpose, but this type of pipe is flexible and cannot be solvent welded.
 PE is especially useful for deep wells.

 Welding With Solvents